Chocobozzz/PeerTube/support/doc/plugins/guide.md

     type: 'input',
     // type: 'input' | 'input-checkbox' | 'input-password' | 'input-textarea' | 'markdown-text' | 'markdown-enhanced' | 'select' | 'html'

+    // If type: 'select', give the select available options
+    options: [
+      { label: 'Label 1', value: 'value1' },
+      { label: 'Label 2', value: 'value2' }
+    ],

+    // If type: 'html', set the HTML that will be injected in the page
+    html: '<strong class="...">Hello</strong><br /><br />'

     // Optional
     descriptionHTML: 'The purpose of this field is...',